jpacilo/jpacilo/README.md

 I'm a data scientist and a software engineer working in the intersection of climate, energy, sustainability + AI

-Outside work, I play 🎾, shoot 📸, and drink ☕️
+Outside development work, I play 🎾, shoot 📸, and drink ☕️

 I'm best reached via email for anything interesting!